 All the shallow breathing we all do creates an issue with how much oxygen our lungs can hold at once.
 This may not seem like an issue at first.
 But it will become one when you are constantly out of breath as you try to do the simplest task.
 Therefore, you should stretch your diaphragm with diaphragmatic breathing, so your lungs have more space.
 This extra space will allow your lungs to expand over time, which will give them room inside for more oxygen.

 Stress is part of our lives every day.
 But we can handle it much better when we breathe differently.
-One of the benefits of diaphragmatic breathing is less stress, because the breathing causes your body to relax.
+One of the benefits of diaphragmatic breathing is less stress, because the breathing causes your body to relax while performing mindful breathing.
 And once you are more relaxed, and there is less stress in your body, you won’t have as many chances of getting a serious illness.
 And if your anxiety levels creep up when you are stressed, diaphragmatic breathing for anxiety can be helpful.

 We always need a clear mind to focus on tasks at hand.
 But that doesn’t mean our minds are as focused as they should be on a daily basis.
 One of the biggest diaphragmatic breathing benefits includes improving your concentration.
 As your body begins to relax, you will find your focus is much better.
 You will be able to concentrate on every single task you are trying to accomplish without brain fog getting in the way.